damomarco/receipt_tracker/docs/roadmap.md

 ### Planned

--   **Improved Currency Conversion**:
-    -   **Status**: Planned
-    -   **Description**: Integrate a free currency exchange rate API.
-Allow the user to set a "home currency" and automatically display converted totals for all receipts.
-    -   **Reward (High)**: A key feature for a travel app.
-It solves a major user pain point by removing the mental math of converting multiple currencies, providing a clear picture of total trip cost.
-    -   **Risk (Medium)**: Introduces an external dependency.
-Requires careful management of API keys, rate limits (via caching), and graceful handling for when the user is offline or the API service is unavailable.

 -   **Production Build Process**:
     -   **Status**: Planned
-    -   **Description**: Remove the Tailwind CSS CDN script and integrate Tailwind into a proper PostCSS build process for better performance and production optimization.
+    -   **Description**: Remove the Tailwind CSS CDN script and integrate Tailwind into a proper PostCSS build process for better performance and production optimization. **Note**: Preparatory refactoring has been completed to remove dynamic class name generation, which is a major prerequisite for this task.
     -   **Reward (Very High)**: A foundational step for a production-grade application.
 It will dramatically improve performance (faster load times), enhance the developer experience, and unlock further optimizations.
     -   **Risk (Extremely High)**: **Update:** While initially assessed as low-risk, attempting this integration has revealed significant, unforeseen dependency conflicts and build-time errors.
 The complexity of the current environment makes this a high-risk change that is likely to break the application and has caused continuing stability issues.
 Proceeding requires a more in-depth architectural review.